Laila Majnu (1950 film): Production

 Laila Majnu is based on the Arabic tale of Layla and Majnun.
 The film was produced and directed by F. Nagoor under the banner Balaji Pictures and was funded by M. K. Thyagaraja Bhagavathar.
-The famous writer Vallikkannan wrote the dialogues.
+Vallikkannan wrote the dialogues.
 Cinematography was by Jitten Bannerji and the operative cameraman was P. S. Selvaraj.
 V. B. Nataraja Mudaliar did the editing.
 Art direction was also done by F. Nagoor.
 Choreography was by Hiralal, Ganesh and Joshi.
 The film was shot at Newtone studios and the stills were taken by R. N. Nagaraja Rao and Gnanam.
+Although the film was primarily in black and white, it contained a few sequences in colour.

 Soundtrack

 Music was composed by S. V. Venkatraman, while the lyrics were penned by Lakshmanadas and Kambadasan.

 Release

 Laila Majnu was released on 1 March 1950, and did not do well at the box office.